shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `3`

 Denotes the MIDI CC number for each encoder.
 Default value is same as encoder ID.
-Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 (total of 32 values for 32 encoders).
+Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-31 and represents encoder ID (total of 32 values for 32 encoders).

 #### 1.2.3.4 Analog configuration block